Corionis/CorionisServiceManager/docs/help.md

 ## Getting Started

 ### Using The Installer
- * Using the Installer versus just the EXE.
+ * Using the installer versus just the .exe.
  * Downloading the latest CSM.
  * Running the installer.